Donor Profile

 The Netherlands is a representative democracy with a parliamentary system.
 Elections take place every four years, except in the event of a dissolution.

 The nationalist, right-wing populist PVV won the 2023 national elections with 37 parliamentary seats.
-Party leader Geert Wilders is a divisive, long-standing figure in Dutch politics that does not support immigration.
-The PVV's manifesto aims to put any climate agreements and measures “through the shredder” and to “immediately stop development cooperation” to redirect resources to Dutch citizens.
+Party leader Geert Wilders is a divisive, long-standing figure in Dutch politics who is a strong critic of immigration.
+The PVV 's manifesto noted that it would put any climate agreements and measures “through the shredder” and to “immediately stop development cooperation” to redirect resources to Dutch citizens.

 Wilders eventually chose not to become prime minister, possibly due to the contentious nature of his anti-Islam and anti- EU positions that could limit coalition potential.
 The PVV then formed a government coalition with the VVD, the Christian Democratic NSC, and the right-wing populist Farmer-Citizen Movement BBB, after facing some difficulties with coalition-building surrounding Wilders.
 Former Secretary-General at the Ministry of Justice and Security Dick Schoof, not associated with any party, instead assumed the role of Prime Minister.
 Schoof was considered a surprising choice, given his non-affiliation and lack of political experience.
 Previously, he was associated with the social-democratic PvdA for 30 years before leaving in 2019.